dkebler/4S/README.md

 ### Directories

 Before diving in take a moment to open your favorite editor (mine is now [Atom](http://atom.io)) and look at the directory tree structure.
 I have tried to organize it so that the pieces  are "modular".

-assets refer to in browser assets only.
-The /images folder should on contain site images not images used in content.
-For example a png of site logo.  /
+Still you have full control of these folder names and locations through the configuration.
+That said if you change the relative paths you will at this time break module loading.
+I have a TODO to get this working with a "relative" module so moving directories around to your choosing won't be an issue.

+`/assets` should contain only assets that will be processed for loading into the browser.
+There will be options for loading an assest via a CDNs in the distribution build.
 ```
 /assets
-   /fonts     * typographic fonts and svg font can live here
+   /fonts     * typographic fonts and svg fonts like awesome fonts can live here

 * should only contain site-wide images not images used in content.
 * e.g. a site logo png
    /images

 * any css flavor can be used to style the site, currently sass is processed
- * but any or all could be used concurrently and concatenated
+* but any or all could be used concurrently and concatenated.
+* Any 3rd party library not available via Bower would go here.
    /styles
 	    /stylus
 			/sass